cunum/near-validator-setup-hetzner/README.md

 You can monitor your node via the RPC endpoint.
 At `http://<YOUR_SERVER_IP>:3030/metrics` you can view the node metrics to build a dashboard.

 If you want a quick and easy Monitoring solution, you can use the Cunum NEAR Validator Metrics dashboard.
-Just fill in your node's host and pool name and press "Add Metrics" to configure the dashboard and you are good to go.
+Just fill in your node's host (RPC port 3030 of your node must be reachable) and press "Add Metrics" to configure the dashboard and you are good to go.

 https://near.cunum.com/metrics